 Information for Parents

-The thought of sending your child abroad can be daunting, but it doesn’t need to be.
-This guide will help prepare you and your child for the journey that is study abroad.
+The thought of sending your student abroad can be daunting, but it doesn’t need to be.
+This guide will help prepare you and your student for the journey that is education abroad.

 - Be open and honest with your student about what you will and will not help pay for.